9tigerio/db2rest-web/src/pages/why-you-need-db2rest.md

 ---
-sidebar_position: 2
+title: Why Do You Need DB2Rest?
+description: Need for DB2Rest
+hide_table_of_contents: false
 ---

-# Why you need DB2Rest?
+# Why do you need DB2Rest?

+## Challenges of writing database access logic

 Writing software today is not an easy task.
 You have to deal with requirements, backlog management, processes, engineering, framework selection, tests, automation, security, cloud, CI/CD tooling.
 There are just too many things to consider.
 Now in the engineering phase you have to tackle with complex UI and interactions, developing complex business logic, many integrations and last but not the least